GeoffClements/Vibe/README.md

 This means that the following hosts are possible (according to `cpal` documentation):
 - Linux (via ALSA or JACK)
-- Windows (via WASAPI by default, see ASIO instructions below)
+- Windows (via WASAPI by default, also ASIO)
 - macOS (via CoreAudio)
 - iOS (via CoreAudio)
 - Android (via Oboe)